meldayazgin/DoctorApp/README.md

 # DoctorApp
 Doctor Appointment System

-Our Doctor Appointment System is designed as a platform that enables patients to search for doctors, schedule appointments, and provide feedback, while allowing doctors to manage their availability and receive comments and ratings.
+The Doctor Appointment System is designed as a platform that enables patients to search for doctors, schedule appointments, and provide feedback, while allowing doctors to manage their availability and receive comments and ratings.
 The system follows a microservices architecture for and ease of maintenance.
 Authentication is handled through Firebase Authentication with Google, ensuring secure access for both doctors and patients.

 Core System Components: